corlinp/whisperer/README.md

 1. Click on the Whisperer menu bar icon
 2. Click on the settings icon (gear)
 3. Enter your OpenAI API key
-4. The app will automatically save your key
+4. Click "Test" to verify your API key works with the OpenAI API
+5. Customize the prompt to improve transcription for your use case
+6. Click "Done" to save your settings

 ### Granting Permissions